 Information about gravitational-wave detections made by LIGO to date.

-Jump to a separate page for a specific event (listed in reverse-chronological order), or see the General Detection Resources section below for further information on LIGO detections.
+Jump to a separate page for a specific event (listed in reverse-chronological order of announcement date), or see the General Detection Resources section below for further information on LIGO detections.

 - O1/O2 Catalog (Summary of detections during first and second observing runs.)